 - Darren Dochuk, Anointed with Oil: How Christianity and Crude Made Modern America (Basic, 2019).

-I worked closely with the prize-winning author over a two year period.
 My primary work involved detailed developmental and line edits.
-I also reviewed the original proposal to publishers, prepared summary memos, and addressed specific author queries.
+I also reviewed the original proposal to publishers.
 Wall Street Journal, Financial Times, Kirkus, and Publishers Weekly are among the outlets that have praised Dochuk’s opus.

 - PBS American Experience documentary, Billy Graham (Sarah Colt Productions, 2021).

-I consulted with Sarah Colt Productions over a three year period to reshape and refine the script for his two hour film produced by renowned documentary maker Sarah Colt.
+I consulted with Sarah Colt Productions to reshape and refine the script for his two hour film produced by renowned documentary maker Sarah Colt.
 I also appear in the film as an expert on Billy Graham and American evangelicalism.

 - Phillip Luke Sinitiere, Salvation with a Smile: Joel Osteen, Lakewood Church, and American Christianity (NYU Press, 2015).

 I provided extensive chapter-by-chapter developmental edits on drafts of this highly regarded book.
-I summarized my questions and recommendations in an easily digestible ~800 word memo.
 Sinitiere’s book received a starred review from Publishers Weekly.

-I have reviewed book proposals (including, in some cases, draft chapters and manuscripts) for a range of major publishers, including Bedford/St. Martins, Oxford University Press, Cambridge University Press, and Routledge.
+I have reviewed book proposals (including draft chapters and manuscripts) for a range of major publishers, including Bedford/St. Martins, Oxford University Press, Cambridge University Press, and Routledge.
 In each case, I prepared a substantive reader report recommending for/against publication and/or proposing changes.
 In appropriate contexts, I included developmental edits.
 I have performed a similar service for a number of journals, including the leading publication for historians of the United States (Journal of American History).

-- Molly Worthen, Apostles of Reason: The Crisis of Authority in American Evangelicalism (Oxford, 2016).
-I evaluated two drafts of this book by a New York Times contributing author.
-Worthen’s study received favorable attention in numerous publications, including Slate, The Nation, and Christian Century.
+- Molly Worthen, Apostles of Reason (Oxford, 2016).
+Worthen’s study received favorable attention in numerous publications, including Slate and The Nation.

-- Matthew Avery Sutton, Jerry Falwell and the Rise of the Religious Right: A Brief History with Documents (Bedford/St. Martin’s, 2012).
-I prepared a detailed reader report (include select line edits) for this volume in the popular Bedford Series in History and Culture.
-The author has subsequently received a National Endowment for the Humanities grant, and his most recent work was published by Hachette.
+- Matthew Avery Sutton, Jerry Falwell and the Rise of the Religious Right (Bedford/St. Martin’s, 2012).
+The author subsequently received a National Endowment for the Humanities grant, and his most recent work was published by Hachette.

 I am the author of two books, Billy Graham the Rise of the Republican South (University of Pennsylvania, 2009) and The Age of Evangelicalism: America’s Born-Again Years (Oxford, 2014).
 The former received a glowing review in The New York Times Book Review, among many other venues, while the latter received positive reviews in The Wall Street Journal, Chronicle of Higher Education, American Interest, and other publications.
 I have discussed my work on numerous NPR affiliates, ABC Radio, Sirius Radio, and other outlets.
 I have been quoted or cited in outlets including the Washington Post, Los Angeles Times, Salon, and the Associated Press.
 I have also authored numerous scholarly and popular articles, as well as dozens for book reviews in a host of publications as different as the St. Louis Post-Dispatch, Religion and Politics, and The Page 99 Test.